krzykrucz/e-lesson/README.md

 1. Finish implementing...
 - the `StartLesson` workflow
-- input & output types
+- input & output types (use also `base-types-kt/refined-types` lib)
 - cucumber Given and When steps

 ...so that the tests pass.